sjoshi804/hierarchical-darts-neural-architecture-search/README.md

 ## Design

-- Classes that represent the composable representations - allow for G_ij(G_kl)) - sort of notation
-- Class to get alpha_i
-- Class to compute gradient
-- Class to visualize
+- Alpha - class that encapsulates the architecture parameters
+- Model - class that is used to instantiate a network from a given Alpha and Primitives

 ## Results